On Air Now

-Robert Levin has today been announced as the first Hogwood Fellow of the Academy of Ancient Music, so we filmed him playing on Mozart's very own instrument.
+Last year, pianist and musicologist Robert Levin was announced as the first Hogwood Fellow of the Academy of Ancient Music.
+So, we filmed him playing on Mozart's very own instrument.

-It's currently in Salzburg where pianist and musicologist Robert Levin is using it to record Mozart's piano sonatas.
+It can currently be found in Salzburg, where Robert Levin is using it to record Mozart's piano sonatas.